-B. Exchange your rough drafts with your partner.
-Edit and revise your partner's rough draft.
-Use the following checklist to make sure his/ her descriptive essay meets the requirements.
+B. Exchange your drafts with your partner.
+Edit and revise your partner's draft.
+Use the following checklist to make sure his/ her draft essay meets the requirements.

 Editor's checklist

-- 2. Does the essay:
+1. Does the essay:

-- begin with an introduction that clearly states the topic?
+• begin with an introduction that clearly states the topic?

-- have a main body clearly structured?
+• have a main body clearly structured?

-- have linking expressions employed purposefully?
+• have linking expressions employed purposefully?

-- have various types of intensifiers?
+• have various types of intensifiers?

-- end with a conclusion?
+• end with a conclusion?

-- have punctuation at the end of each sentence?
+• have punctuation at the end of each sentence?

-- have all words spelled correctly?
+• have all words spelled correctly?

-- have grammar/lexical mistakes?
+• have grammar/ lexical mistakes?

-- 3. Are the sentences ordered logically?
+2. Are the sentences ordered logically?

-- 4. Are all the sentences clear for you?
+3. Are all the sentences clear for you?

-- 5. What are your ideas or suggestions to make the essay better?
+4. What are your ideas or suggestions to make the essay better?

-C. Listen to your partner's comments on your rough draft, and revise it if necessary.
+C. Listen to your partner's comments on your draft, and revise it if necessary.